-“Parent involvement in any organization is critical and that certainly goes for special needs groups,” notes Dr. Brandon Smith, general academic pediatrics fellow in the Department of Pediatrics at Johns Hopkins in Baltimore.
+“Parent involvement in any organization is critical and that certainly goes for special needs groups,” notes Dr. Brandon Smith, assistant professor of Pediatrics at Johns Hopkins in Baltimore.
 “Whether it’s a national group, state group or local agency, it’s important parents and caregivers are a part of the team since these are the people who know their kids and the needs of their family best.”
 Smith also recommends researching and seeking out organizations that serve a diverse group, bringing together families from all backgrounds and regions.

 1. Parent to Parent USA